carbon-language/carbon-lang/llvm/docs/Extensions.rst

   Symbol1:
   .long 1

-Note that in the combined form the COMDAT symbol is explict.
+Note that in the combined form the COMDAT symbol is explicit.
 This extension exits to support multiple sections with the same name in different comdats: